-The draft report results may change as we continue to receive stakeholder feedback on model inputs and assumptions.
 The total discounted costs, QALYs, evLYs, and life years are detailed in Table 4.3 for oral edaravone + SOC versus SOC alone.
 Over the lifetime time horizon, treatment with oral edaravone in addition to SOC resulted in incremental costs of approximately \$432,000, and incremental QALYs and evLYs of approximately 0.04 and 0.05, respectively, compared to SOC alone from the health care sector perspective.
 The modest survival benefit from the conventional base-case analysis with oral edaravone compared to SOC is optimistic and a result of delaying progression in the model using a patient's lifetime time horizon.
 A more detailed summary of the costs is in the supplement.